keenanromain/AWS-SAA-C02-Study-Guide/README.md

 - You can use Microsoft Active Directory to authenticate into the file system.
 - Amazon FSx for Windows provides multiple levels of security and compliance to help ensure your data is protected.
 Amazon FSx automatically encrypts your data at-rest and in-transit.
 - You can access Amazon FSx for Windows from a variety of compute resources, not just EC2.
+- You can deploy your Amazon FSx for Windows in a single AZ or in a Multi-AZ configuration.
+- You can use SSD or HDD for the storage device depending on your requirements.
+- FSx for Windows support daily automated backups and admins take take backups when needed as well.
+- FSx for Windows removes duplicated content and compresses common content
+- By default, all data is encrypted at rest.

 ## Amazon FSx for Lustre